 Although academic advising is not mandatory, biological science majors are strongly encouraged to meet with an undergraduate academic advisor once a semester, prior to registering for the subsequent semester(s).
 In addition, students should feel free to meet with an undergraduate academic advisor whenever additional needs or questions arise.
-Although most students wait until the Schedule of Courses is available to seek academic advisors are able to spend more time with them.
-To maximize the efficiency and quality of time spent with each student during an advising appointment, students are encouraged to make advising appointments, either by signing the appointment sheets provided in 1067 King Life Sciences, or calling an undergraduate academic advisor directly (see below).
+Although most students wait until the Schedule of Courses is available to seek academic advising for a particular semester, students are encouraged to seek academic advising prior in advance when advisors are able to spend more time with them.
+To maximize the efficiency and guality of time spent with each student during an advising appointment, students are encouraged to make advising appointments, either by signing the appointment sheets provided in 1067 King Life Sciences, or calling an undergraduate academic advisor directly (see below).
 Students should understand that an advising appointment ensures being seen by an advisor in a timely fashion, while walk-ins risk not being seen immediately or at all on a given day depending upon the advisor's previous commitments.
-The Department of Biological Science undergraduate academic advisors can be contacted at the following:
+The Department of Biological Science undergraduate academic advisors can be contacted at the followina:

-\triangleright Mr. Jeff Badger 1067C Life Sciences jbadger@bio.fsu.edu 850-644-3099 \succ Mr. Delmar Little 1067E Life Sciences dlittle@admin.fsu.edu 850-644-9351 \triangleright Ms. Ashley Sowell 1067D Life Sciences asowell@admin.fsu.edu 850-644-4781
+\triangleright Mr. Jeff Badger 1067C Life Sciences jbadger@bio.fsu.edu 850-644-3099 \succ Ms. Nadia Baksh 1067E Life Sciences dlittle@admin.fsu.edu 850-644-9351 \succ Ms. Ashley Sowell 1067D Life Sciences asowell@admin.fsu.edu 850-644-4781